kHarshit/CS5330ComputerVision/project5_recognition_using_deep_learning/README.md

 * For extension part 2: use live_detect.py
 * For extension part 3: use autoencoder.py
 * For extension part4: use pretrained_weights.py

+The models are in models/ and training functions in utils.py.